LDEO-CREW/Pythonic-DISORT/disort4.0.99_f2py/f2py_README.md

-# Installation instructions for Windows with Conda
+# Installation instructions for F2PY-wrapped Stamnes' DISORT

 ## DISCLAIMER
 This setup is meant for personal use and